Gunnar von Hertzen: Early life

 Von Hertzen enrolled as a student at the Swedish Lyceum in Porvoo in 1911.
 He graduated with a bachelor's degree in medicine from the University of Helsinki in 1912 and a bachelor's degree in medicine in 1915 and a licentiate degree in medicine in 1927.
 He completed his medical studies in Austria and Hungary in 1928.

 Von Hertzen became one of the first volunteers to join the Jäger Battalion on 3 March 1915.
 He took part in the fighting in the First World War on the eastern front of Germany in the battles of Misse River, the Gulf of Riga and the Christmas Battles at river Aa.

 Von Hertzen arrived in Finland with the main group of Jägers, promoted to Senior Lieutenant on 25 February 1918.
 From 10 March 1918 he was sent to the Satakunta Front as the head of the ski troops.
 On 19 March 1918 Hertzen was appointed commander of the 1st Battalion of the Pori Regiment.
-In the Civil War, Hertsen took part in the battles on the Anttooran-Pastusker axis, Suodenniemi and Harjakangas.
+In the Civil War, Hertsen took part in the battles on the Anttoora-Pastuskeri axis, Suodenniemi and Harjakangas.
 He was wounded in Suodenniemi on 17 March 1918, and in Harjakangas on 30 March 1918.
 His brother Karl von Hertzen fell on 13 March 1918 at the Battle of Anttoora.